Mistryshrey/grid-tracker-live-f1-dashboard/README.md

 # 🏁 The Pit Wall · Live F1 2026 Dashboard

 A premium, full-stack, auto-updating Formula 1 dashboard built with a cinematic magazine-style editorial layout.
-This project features a tailored onboarding experience designed specifically for **Princcyy🥰**, which transitions seamlessly into a live data hub tracking the entire 2026 F1 season.
+This project features a tailored onboarding experience designed specifically for **Shrey🥰**, which transitions seamlessly into a live data hub tracking the entire 2026 F1 season.

 The project has been optimized for serverless architecture and is fully deployed on **Vercel**.